lingnachai/gettingandcleaningdata/codebook.md

 * [82] "FrequencyDomain.BodyBodyAngularAccelerationMagnitude-meanFreq"

-## The script GettingCleaningProj_analysis.R , does the following:
+## The script run_analysis.R , does the following:
 * 1.Merges the training and the test sets to create one data set.
 * 2.Extracts only the measurements on the mean and standard deviation for each measurement.
 * 3.Uses descriptive activity names to name the activities in the data set